• Skip to primary navigation

 Notes:

-Donut Pan: I recommend a silicone donut pan or a non-stick one.
-I have both of these and use them interchangeably.
+• Donut Pan: I recommend a silicone donut pan or a non-stick one.
+I have both and use them interchangeably.
 Be sure to spray your pan with nonstick cooking spray.

-Donut Batter: I find it so much easier to scrape the donut batter into a pastry bag or a zipped-up sandwich bag and pipe the batter into the donut cups.
-This method makes it less messy, too.
+• Donut Batter: I find it so much easier to scrape the donut batter into a piping bag or a large ziplock bag and pipe the batter into the donut molds.

 Leave a Reply Cancel reply